unm-campus-histories/spaces/docs/essays/mitchell-hall.md

 ### Location
 Mitchell hall is located just south of Dane Smith Hall in-between the Duck Pond and Carlisle Gym.

 {% include figure.html class="img-middle" width="100%" caption="Mitchell Hall in 1951.
-Here you can see many newly trees that have been planted in hopes of becoming large shade trees.
-These trees being planted help accent the Duck Pond" src="images/mitchell-hall-bw-outside.jpg" %}
+Here you can see many newly trees that have been planted right out side and all around the newly built Mitchell Hall" src="images/mitchell-hall-bw-outside.jpg" %}

 ### Game Plan
 In May of 1950 the board of regents approved plans and specifications for the classroom buiding known as number 23.
 The building had two floors plus a partial basement and 40 classrooms ranging in size from 20-150 seats.
 Bids were taken at the State Purchasing office in Santa Fe NM, on June 12th, 1950.
 K.L.
 House Construction company was awarded the contract and started working on it June 19th.